tensorlakeai/indexify-python-client/langchain/README.md

 # Indexify Langchain

-This package contains our LangChain Retriever component, which leverages advanced language models to fetch data within langchain.
-In order to use this retriever you must have Indexify, to read more about getting started with indexify you can read our [getting started documentation here](https://getindexify.ai/getting_started/).
+This package contains our LangChain Retriever component, which leverages LLMs to fetch data with langchain.
+In order to use this retriever you must have Indexify, to read more about getting started with indexify you can read our [getting started documentation](https://getindexify.ai/getting_started/).

 ### Requirements
 - [Indexify](https://getindexify.ai/getting_started/)
 - [Indexify Python Client](https://pypi.org/project/indexify/)

 ### Indexify Retriever RAG Example
-Below is an example on how you can use our indexify langchain retriever with OpenAI.
+Below is an example on how you can use our indexify client and langchain retriever with OpenAI in a basic RAG example.

 ```python
 from indexify_langchain import IndexifyRetriever